 Kulula flight + cruise package on the MSC Opera Party cruise, from the 8th to the 12th December.
 Leaves from Durban, stops at Portuguese Island (near Maputo) and Inhambane.
 Flights from Cape Town or Johannesburg, shuttle buses & a cruise.

 When your stomach starts rumbling, just call a flight attendant over to purchase one of kulula’s in-flight snacks.
-Prices for snacks during September 2014: A Meaty Roll for R35, a single packed muffin for R15, Pringles for R15, Orange Fruit Juice from R10 and a cappuccino for R10.
-Luckily these prices haven't been affected by South Africa's rising inflation rates.
+Keep your cash handy as they don't accept credit cards.
+Prices for snacks during February 2016: A veggie roll for R35, roasted and salted cashewnuts for R20, 8, a cheesy platter for R35, a bubbly chocolate for R15, coffee for R12, coke for R15, mineral water for R10 and a Castle lager for R20.

 Don't panic if your kulula pilot announces that your flight has just landed in Harare - they love joking. kulula Airlines (Code MN) is one of 3 budget airlines operating in South Africa (Mango and FlySafair are the other with Skywise no longer operational), and is known for its humorous in-flight commentary and advertisements.